caltechlibrary/newt/newt-presentation.md

 # Approach weeknesses

-- Newt is **an experimental prototype** (May 2023)
+- Newt is **an experimental prototype** (June 2023)
+- Newt doesn't validate the POST, PATCH or PUT data
+- Newt doesn't support file uploads
-- SQL has a learning curve
+- Postgres and SQL have a learning curve
 - Pandoc has a learning curve
 - Using the HTTP protocol has a learning curve
-- Newt doesn't (yet) support file upload handling

 # Approach strengths

-- We have a mature platform built from
+- Maturity and communities
   - SQL (1974)
   - HTTP (1991)
   - HTML (1993)